hanfeiyu/Replicated-Key-Value-Store/README.md

 #### Parameters of `config.sh`

-Prepare DF test, number of DF servers and 1 client will be created
+Prepare DF test, number of DF servers and 1 client will be created:

 ```
 ./config.sh --df_test <number of servers>
 ```

-Prepare DF test, number of U servers and 1 client will be created
+Prepare DF test, number of U servers and 1 client will be created:

 ```
 ./config.sh --u_test <number of servers>
 ```

-Prepare T test, 1 T central server will be created
+Prepare T test, 1 T central server will be created:

 ```
 ./config.sh --t_test_central
 ```

-Prepare T test, number of T member servers will be created. ***NOTICE!
+Prepare T test, number of T member servers will be created: ***NOTICE!
 This parameter will only take effect after `./config.sh --t_test_central` is executed!***

 ```
 ./config.sh --t_test_member <number of member servers>
 ```

-Clean all the images and containers related to assignment 2
+Clean all the images and containers related to testing:

 ```
 ./config.sh --clean